kiwixz/csgofloat/README.md

 ## How to test ?

+### Update files

+If you have a CS:GO installation under hand, you might want to set _CSGOPATH_ variable in the Makefile, so *csgo_english.txt* and *items_game.txt* will be updated automatically.

+To update SteamAnalyst cache, you need to go on [Price List](http://csgo.steamanalyst.com/list) and download the source of the page **once the list loaded**, to _steamanalyst.html_ in root of this repository.

 ### Compile

 There is a Makefile so you can compile it with only one command: